pgundral/intuscare-challenge/README.md

 ## DASHBOARD

 ### **ACCESS** at https://pgundral.shinyapps.io/intus-challenge/
-### **TO USE** Download `data.json` from the `dashboard` folder and upload to the website.
-Then hit `TRANSFORM`.
+### **TO USE** Download `data.json` from the `dashboard` folder and upload it to the website.
+Then, hit `TRANSFORM`.

 I used the `shiny` library in Python to create an interactive webpage that can take an `.json` file input and transform the data using one of two solutions above.
 The app also uses `cProfile` to display the same metrics described above.
 This dashboard was a fun visualization to help show what the programs are doing to the data, but it also acts as a debugging tool.

-This dashboard was a fun visualization to help show what the programs are doing to the data, but it also acts as a debugging tool.
 I would hope that this page would make using this transform program easier for external clients, but also for internal ones trying to better understand the code efficiency and spot errors.

-The app is written in the shiny-core syntax, to help separate the UI and Server side code which runs our solutions.
+The app is written in the shiny-core syntax rather than shiny-express.
+This helps separate the UI and Server side code which runs our solutions.
 I have experience making visualizations in `shiny` for R, so this was not too time intensive.

 `~ 3 hrs`